mchalapuk/prego/README.md

 func trim(noBeTrimmed string) string {
   // if toBeTrimmed is nil, precond.NotNil will panic
-  // with error passed as second argument precond.NotNil(toBeTrimmed, "trimmed string must not be null");
+  // with error passed as second argument precond.NotNil(toBeTrimmed, "trimmed string must not be null")

   ... // function body
 }